deepdrive/problem-endpoint/README.md

 easily re-use them for another problem on GCP, say vehicle detection, by changing constants.py and instance config JSON files.

+As Botleague is problem agnostic, all communication with the problem endpoint, coordinator, etc... happens through the endpoint.
+Obviously this means Botleague should not access the Problem endpoint database and visa versa, even though this is technically possible within the Deepdrive problem endpoint implementation.

 ## Setup

 ```